 Winter and financial hardship

 Living under continuous financial strain, during winter they struggle to afford heating with escalated energy bills, or to buy a coat for their growing children.
 About half a million British families said that they are likely to take out a loan this winter in order to cover the costs of heating their home.
+Instead they are wrapping up under a blanket on their twin mattress, however temperatures are dropping so quickly, a blanket isn’t enough!

 Many of our families are already grappling under the weight of considerable debts.
 All these practical needs are exacerbated by mental health issues which studies have found are also compounded during the colder months.